 Thirunallar Temple Architecture:

-Thirunallar the holy place of Lord Sani is located 5 kms from Karaikal under the jurisdiction of Pondicherry Union Territory.
+Thirunallar the holy place of Lord Sani is located 5 km from Karaikal under the jurisdiction of Pondicherry Union Territory.

-On reaching the temple that is ideally situated between Arasalaru and Vanchai Rivers people can witness crowds of devotees from across the country and even different countries of the world.
+On reaching the temple which is ideally situated between Arasalaru and Vanchai Rivers people can witness crowds of devotees from across the country and even different countries of the world.